Inbound Thread를 빨리 반환하면 더 많은 요청을 받을 수 있다

 Results

-Note: Total I/O time (MongoDB save, Redis publish) is still 150ms.
-But Coroutines handle this asynchronously on separate I/O threads, so Inbound Threads are immediately returned for the next message.
+Total I/O time (MongoDB save, Redis publish) stays the same.
+But Coroutines handle it asynchronously on separate I/O threads, so Inbound Threads are immediately returned for the next message.
 The bottleneck shifted from “Thread Pool size” to “I/O bandwidth.”

 댓글